AFLplusplus/AFLplusplus/docs/env_variables.md

     This makes the "own finds" counter in the UI more accurate.
 Beyond counter aesthetics, not much else should change.

+  - Setting `AFL_INPUT_LEN_MIN` and `AFL_INPUT_LEN_MAX` are an alternative to
+    the afl-fuzz -g/-G command line option to control the minimum/maximum of fuzzing input generated.

   - `AFL_KILL_SIGNAL`: Set the signal ID to be delivered to child processes on timeout.
 Unless you implement your own targets or instrumentation, you likely don't have to set it.
 By default, on timeout and on exit, `SIGKILL`